salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 ## Detailed design

-A new property, `lightningElementName` on `LightningElementConstructor` is introduced to store the name of the custom element.
+A new internal `Map` called `componentRegisteredNameMap` is introduced to store the custom element name and an internal API `getComponentRegisteredName` is introduced to retrieve the custom element name.

 A special tag, `<lwc:component>` along with a new template directive `lwc:is` are also introduced and serves as the anchor in the DOM where the dynamic component will be rendered.